73 Fun and Creative DIY Father's Day Gifts for 2026

 31. Remote Pocket Pillow

 If your Dad loves watching TV, then this is a top DIY Father’s Day gift idea.
 Using a sewing machine, a needle and thread or even iron-on fabric tape, make a neat pillow cover for his preferred TV perch (couch or chair) and add an extra square of fabric that holds the remote.
+He'll probably still find a way to lose it, but at least you tried.

-32. Homemade Checker Board
+32. Homemade Checkerboard

 For the family that loves to game, a checkerboard is a top DIY Father’s Day gift idea that anyone can make.
 You can make it as simple or intricate as you decide, using wood, plaster or poster board for the base.
+It's advised to use masking tape for this DIY board game idea, to ensure perfectly even squares, but how you color the squares is totally up to you!

 33. Storybook

-Print out copies of family photos and let them cut and paste and arrange a nice little photo storybook to gift to Dad.
-Having them write captions is highly encouraged, as their little kid's handwriting and perspective make it extra special to look back on.
+Get the kids involved with this wonderfully fun DIY Father’s Day gift idea that he will treasure for years to come.
+Print out copies of family photos and let the kiddos cut and paste and arrange a nice little photo storybook to gift to Dad.
+Having them write captions is the cherry on the cake, as their little kid's handwriting and perspective make this Father's Day DIY gift extra special to look back on.

 34. Canned Luminaries

-The bigger, the better here, even vintage metal ice cream tins work.
+Add a touch of nostalgia to your backyard with this top DIY Father’s Day gift idea.
+Sourcing some old-fashioned cans makes this a bit better than using modern-day soup cans, so check out a vintage or antique store and see what you can find.
+The bigger, the better here; even vintage metal ice cream tins work.
 Don’t forget to drill some holes near the top of each.
 Then, turn them into cool outdoor candles by melting your own wax and adding wicks.
 Add some citronella or essential oils to keep mosquitoes at bay.

 35. Grilling Apron

+If your Dad is a self-appointed grill master, then this top DIY Father’s Day gift idea will mean a lot.
 Using your preferred materials, whether it’s paint, thread or beads, turn a plain cotton apron into a custom one for your Dad.
 “Grill Master” is a great place to start, but you can use any words or designs you like.
+Game day appetizers and mains will soon carry a new sense of importance.

 36. Chore Coupons

+Take over some of Dad’s responsibilities, or just make his life a little easier, with this cute DIY Father’s Day gift idea.
 Use paint or markers to make cute little coupons that Dad can cash in whenever he wants.
 You’ll be agreeing to wash his car, take the trash out or let him sleep in as late as he wants.
+If you're feeling the pinch financially, this idea is great on its own or as part of a DIY gift basket for Father's Day.

 37. Hand-Labeled Spice Jars

+For the father who loves to cook, this thoughtful DIY Father’s Day gift is a great way to bring some much-needed organization into his pantry.
 Even without buying him all new spices, get a new set of little glass jars and use a chalk or paint marker to hand-write new labels.
-You can also create your own spice mixes, like cinnamon sugar, black and bleu or BBQ dry rub.
+You can also create your own spice mixes to, like cinnamon sugar, black and bleu or BBQ dry rub to make this the ultimate gift for foodies.

 38. DIY Agate Coasters

-Whatever your Dad’s favorite beverage, he likely knows the importance of a good coaster after all these years.
+Whatever your Dad’s favorite beverage is, he likely knows the importance of a good coaster after all these years.
 Get crafty with this top DIY Father’s Day gift using polymer clay, acrylic paint and something to seal it.
+Use similar shades to create a natural geode-inspired effect and seal them so they’re glossy and protected.

 39. Box of Biscuits

+Ted Lasso references aside, most Dads love a handmade baked good.
+A neat little box of biscuits makes a great DIY Father’s Day gift, and can easily be customized to his taste.
 Whether you want to go fresh with Meyer lemon and pistachio or rich with chocolate and peanut butter, a cute little box wrapped neatly with a bow makes them look extra special.

 40. Bottle Cap Fishing Lures

-41. Mini Hand Poured Candles
+41. Mini Hand-Poured Candles

-They don’t technically have to be mini, but you can experiment with more scents if make them small.
+They don’t technically have to be mini, but you can experiment with more scents if you make them small.
 This DIY Father’s Day gift could be a fun, new craft for the family.
 Pretty much everything you need will be at your local craft store, like wicks and meltable beeswax.
+Get creative with the containers you use, and make it extra heartfelt by making a cute little label so he always remembers each candle was made just for him.

 42. Beer Bouquet